00mjk/isomorfeus-project/isomorfeus-policy/README.md

 Everything that is not explicitly allowed somewhere is denied.

-Place the policy files in your projects `isomorfeus/policies`.
+Place the policy files in your projects `app/policies` directory.

 Any class that would like to authorize for accessing a resource needs to include the `LucidAuthorization::Mixin` or inherit from `LucidAuthorization::Base`.
 Example:

 ```ruby